 A court has the authority to impute income to a parent who is voluntarily underemployed or unemployed unless that parent has a good reason for working less or not at all.
 For example, a parent with a disability will not be held responsible for additional income.
 Also, a court will not impute income to the parent who is the primary caregiver for a child under three years old.

-There are a few benefits that you can leave out of gross income like general assistance and food benefits.
-You can also exclude SSI, any support you already receive for other children, and some employer contributions to benefits like health insurance, among other things.
+There are a few benefits that you can leave out of gross income, like general assistance and food benefits.
+You can also exclude Supplemental Security Income (SSI), any support you already receive for other children, and some employer contributions to benefits like health insurance, among other things.
 To read more about what you can exclude and when you can make deductions from gross income, see North Carolina’s explanation of the child support guidelines.

 Once you determine both parents’ incomes and custody, you are ready to use an on-line worksheet that automatically calculates a support payment for you.
 Remember, however, that this is only an estimate.
 The cost of childcare, medical, or other expenses will likely increase your share of child support.
 Also, if a parent’s income is lower than the smallest amount given by the guidelines, or if a parent would be left with less than enough to self-support, then the court can use its discretion to arrive at a fair payment.
 In any event, a court must approve the final amount.